Published October, 2016

 Next Meeting: Thursday, November 10 at 2:00pm (ET)

-If you would like information on HIV Criminalization or are interested in becoming an advocate with the PJP SC Law Modernization Group, please contact Stephen Williams at email@example.com.
+If either you or someone you know would like information on HIV Criminalization or is interested in becoming an advocate with the PJP SC Law Modernization Group, please contact Stephen Williams at [email protected].

 The Tennessee working group is starting conversations with legislators to introduce a bill that will eliminate HIV-related laws from the criminal code and treat HIV the same as other STIs in the public health code.
 Group members have identified several legislators who are expected to be supportive of this approach.
 As part of their continuing education around the state, PJP TN recently presented at the annual statewide Tennessee Association of People Living with AIDS (TAPWA) and Ryan White meetings.